Success in scheduling discovery calls and appointment setting B2B, Lead Generation and sales prospecting all boils down to some basic core principles.

-You simply cannot be consistently successful in generating worthwhile appointments and opportunities if you don’t use a contact manager properly.
+You simply cannot be consistently successful in generating worthwhile appointments and opportunities if you don’t use a contact manager or crm properly.
 If you are not, you are swimming with weights around your waist, ankles and arms.
 You may keep your head up for a while, but you are going down.

 Never try to convince anyone of anything